 In order to account the usage of cloud provider resources by the D4Science infrastructure, the service relies on the gCube accounting framework provided by the infrastructure: new usage records have been defined to track changes in the lifecycle of the resources on the cloud.
 Through the connectors, the service also supports the fetching of accounting data from the cloud provider (when available).

-Concerning the monitoring data, the service implements the support to fetch it from the cloud provider (if available) as well as collect data directly from the resource via the gCube monitoring framework.
+Concerning the monitoring data, the service implements the support to fetch it from the cloud provider (if available) as well as collects data directly from the resource via the gCube monitoring framework.

 The current implementation of the service - and thus the portlet - does not support the registration of new cloud providers along with their associated credentials.
 However, since the registration entries for cloud providers are maintained in the D4Science Information System, VRE/Infrastructure managers can still use the editing functionalities provided by the Information system itself, although the editing capabilities provided are not tailored to the specific task.